Visit our Facebook page for recent photographs of our guided walks in Jersey.

 Videos of our guided walks (Moonwalks) to Seymour tower and the Ramsar site in Jersey

 Walks on the seabed to Seymour and Icho towers are also called moonwalks because of the remarkable lunar-like ‘landscape’ revealed at low tides.

-The south east coast of Jersey is a remarkable place to explore at low tide.
-This video with our chief guide Derek Hairon shows some of the things you can expect to see and discover on our guided walks on the seabed (also called “Moonwalks because of the the lunar like terrain).
+The south-east coast of Jersey is a remarkable place to explore at low tide.
+This video with our chief guide Derek Hairon shows some of the things you can expect to see and discover on our guided walks on the seabed (also called “Moonwalks because of the lunar-like terrain).

-Jersey has some of the the highest tides in the world.
+Jersey has some of the highest tides in the world.

 During the third hour of a 12.5m high tide the vertical rise is up to 3″ per minute.
-I’d been a bit sceptical about how fast the tide rises until I stayed at Seymour tower.
-This short video shows just how fast the tide rises as the sea rushes in through the gullies.
+I’d been sceptical about how fast the tide rises until I stayed at Seymour tower.
+This short video shows how fast the tide rises as the sea rushes through the gullies.

 Walk to the end of Jersey.
 Video by Annette Lowe of our guided walk on the seabed to Seymour tower and Karame beacon 4km offshore on a 0.7m low tide.

 Walking in Jersey.
 Guided walks to Seymour tower.
 A short video about the history and marine experience at Seymour tower.